You are here

 - Assisted in or participated in any part of the grievance or hearing process;

 - Refused to participate in any part of an investigation, grievance, or hearing process; or who has

 - Exercised other rights under this policy.

-Note: The exercise of First Amendment/free speech rights is not considered Retaliation under the Jefferson College Title IX Sexual Harassment Policy and Grievance Process.
+Note: The exercise of First Amendment/free speech rights is not considered Retaliation under the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees.
 Additionally, a determination of responsibility (whether that be for a finding of responsible or not responsible) does not indicate on its own that the other party (or parties) made materially false or bad faith statements.